-To evaluate the in vitro cell viability of MC3T3 cells on each sample, the cell counting kit-8 assay (CCK-8, Dojindo, Japan) was performed according to the manufacturer’s instruction.
-In brief, after incubation for 3 days, the cells were collected and centrifuged before they were replaced with 100 μl fresh medium per well of a 96-well plate.
-Next, 25μl CCK-8 solution was added to each well of the 96-well plate and kept at 37℃, 5% CO2.
-After two hours, the production of formazan by viable cells was assessed through the absorbance value of supernatant optical density (OD) which was measured with a microplate reader (model 680, Bio-Rad, CA) at 450 nm wavelength.
+To evaluate the in vitro cell viability of the MC3T3 cells on each sample, a cell counting kit-8 assay (CCK-8, Dojindo, Japan) was performed according to the manufacturer’s instruction.
+In brief, after incubation for 3 days, the cells were collected and centrifuged before they were placed in a 96-well plate with 100 μl fresh medium per well.
+Next, a 25-μl CCK-8 solution was added to each well of the 96-well plate and kept at 37°C and 5% CO2.
+After two hours, the production of formazan by viable cells was assessed through the absorbance value of supernatant optical density (OD), which was measured with a microplate reader (model 680, Bio-Rad, CA) at a 450-nm wavelength.

 2.12.
 Statistical analysis

-The samples were repeated three times in each test and results were expressed as means ± standard deviations.
+Each test was repeated three times, and the results were expressed as the means ± standard deviations.
 The data were assessed statistically using one-way ANOVA and a Student-Newman-Keuls (SNK) post hoc test.
-P < 0.05 was regarded to be significant and p < 0.01 was considered highly significant.
+P < 0.05 was considered significant, and p < 0.01 was considered highly significant.

 3. Results